Chiragkhanna/EcommerceCheckout/README.md

 ## Getting Started

-An idea to bring together the best and essential practices / packages of ASP.NET Core 5.0 along with Clean Hexagonal Architecture that can be a right fit for small/mid and enterprise level solutions.
+An idea to bring together the best and essential practices / packages of ASP.NET Core 5.0 along best solution for product checkout
-How easy would it be if you are able to run a single line of CLI command on your Console and you get a complete implementation in no time?
-That's the exact vision I have while building this full-fledged Boilerplate template.

 ### Prerequisites